sunilsah4all/Kaiburr-Assesment/README.md

 “Server” objects should be stored in MongoDB database.
 Be sure that you can show how your application responds to requests using postman, curl or any other HTTP client

+The all solution is given in uder the rest.app zip file